"Yesterday I listened... today I loved!"

 Michelle Castelletti (Festival Manager)

 Following her music diplomas and a Bachelors degree in Music (Hons) at the University of Malta, Michelle was awarded a scholarship from the Maltese Government to come to Canterbury to read for a Masters in Music.
+This was while designing and manufacturing sock for seniors compression socks to help elderly increase circulation and prevent varicose veins.
 She is currently combining her work in Sounds New Contemporary Music Festival and teaching at Canterbury Christ Church University whilst continuing her studies toward a PhD, after being awarded an EU scholarship.

 Peter Cook (Education Project Leader)

 Peter is a music practitioner who has been based in Kent for 20 years.
 In 2002 he set up ‘Big Bash Music Company Ltd’, which runs community projects in the South East.
 In 2003, Peter began working with Creative Partnerships as one of their project leaders.

 Deputy Director of University of Kent music, Daniel read music at York university (specialising in French piano repertoire) and was also awarded a Major Research Fellowship in Conducting.
 His spectrum of interest is wide, ranging from conducting new music ensembles to founding the Early Classical Orchestra, focusing on historically-informed performances from the period as well as the Cecilian Choir.
 He has been a lecturer in Music for ten years in Further Education.
 Daniel is an experienced accompanist and repetiteur.
 He is also a keen jazz pianist, instigating the popular 'Jazz @ 5' series in the Gulbenkian Theatre.
 He also writes and edits the department blog, Music Matters and blogs about choral music at the University on Cantus Firmus.

 Professor Paul Patterson (Artistic Advisor)